Leclerc remembers late father’s words in his bid for championship title

 As a result of his current misfortunes, what was once a 46-point lead over Red Bull’s incumbent champion has now been reduced to a nine-point deficit.
 However, Leclerc carries the words of his father Hervé, a former Formula 3 racer who died just before his son was given his first F1 deal.

-“My father prepared me from the beginning, telling me to stay humble,” said Leclerc, in an interview with New York Times.
+“My late father prepared me from the beginning, telling me to stay humble,” said Leclerc, in an interview with New York Times.

 “I think this was the first thing he ever told me whenever we started winning races.”